chaostoolkit-incubator/community-playground/superpower/README.md

 $ . scripts/prepare-experiments-env.sh
 ```

-Note that this is indeed source this script, not running it.
+Note that this is indeed just sourcing this script, not running it.

 You should also install [vegeta][].